koursaros-ai/nboost/README.md

 #### Setting up an Elasticsearch Server
-> 🔔 If you already have an Elasticsearch server, you can move on to the next step!
+> 🔔 If you already have an Elasticsearch server, you can skip this step!

 If you don't have Elasticsearch, not to worry!
 You can set up a local Elasticsearch cluster by using docker.
 First, get the ES image by running:
 ```bash